TheCodeByDeepak/TheCodeByDeepak.github.io/README.md

 🚀 **Educator | Tech Enthusiast**

-I’m a passionate **developer and tutor** who loves building innovative web and mobile applications.**, I aim to create solutions that make a real impact.
-I also have **4+ years of experience in teaching**, helping students understand complex topics with ease.
+I’m a passionate **developer and tutor** who loves building innovative web and mobile applications.
+I aim to create solutions that make a real impact.
+I also have **2+ years of experience in teaching**, helping students understand complex topics with ease.

 ---